 2013 AFL season review: West Coast Eagles

-Darren Glass of the West Coast Eagles leads the team off after their loss to Richmond.
+Darren Glass of the West Coast Eagles has announced his retirement.
 (Photo: Daniel Carson/AFL Media)

 A year that began with high expectations for West Coast Eagles fans turned into one sorry, dismal season which resulted in the club taking further steps backwards before the resignation of long-serving coach John Worsfold.

 Big things were expected from the Eagles this year following two successive finals series, the former of which saw them finish in the top four a year after the disaster that was the wooden spoon in 2010.